blackberry-garance/flowershow-app/blog/best-blogging-platforms-for-obsidian-users.md

 Obsidian Publish is a paid add-on, USD8 USD per site per month (annual billing) or USD10 month-to-month.
 This is charged per published site (vault).
 There’s no free tier.

-**Features**

-A published Obsidian site retains unique Obsidian features like the interactive graph view of your notes and backlink lists.
-You can apply a custom theme or CSS for styling.
-A sidebar with folder navigation is standard, and recent updates allow customizing which pages appear in the sidebar and in what order.
-Obsidian Publish sites now include a search bar with full-text search.
-There is no built-in newsletter or commenting system – Publish is oriented toward a knowledge-base or digital garden style site rather than a traditional blog with subscriptions.
-Likewise, there’s no automatic blog index by date, but you can create index pages or use tags to organize posts manually.
-SEO metadata is supported via frontmatter.

 **Pros:**
 - Easiest setup: entirely managed solution with no technical skills required.
 - Native Obsidian features: supports wiki links, embeds, graph view, backlinks, Mermaid, math, etc., preserving the feel of Obsidian in the browser.